Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/Authenticate/initiate-FIDO2-Device-auth.md

 <!-- type: tab-end -->

-## Step 3: Execute browser side JavaScript - webauthn API
+## Step 3: Validate User (JavaScript WebAuthn API - Browser Side )

 FIDO2 device authentication flow uses functions from the Web Authentication API (webauthn API) to manage device authentication.
 The following sample JavaScript code will help you implement the webauthn API for browser-based operations.

 Call the navigator.credentials.get method using the publicKeyCredentialOptions returned from the assertion.check